Gloucestershire Recovery in Psychosis (GRiP)

 What to do in a crisis

-With your care coordinator, you will have identified what you and your family should do in a crisis.
+Once you are under the GRiP team, your care coordinator will explain what you and your family should do in a crisis.
 This will be laid out in your care plan and you will have your own copy.
-If this is during office hours (weekdays, 9am-5pm) this usually means a phone call to the GRiP Team to speak to your care co-ordinator.
-If it is an evening or weekend you can contact the Crisis Resolution and Home Treatment Team (see More Information for further details).
+If you experience a crisis during office hours (weekdays, 9am – 5pm) you can call GRiP to speak to your care coordinator.

 If it is an emergency please contact the emergency services on 999.